graphile/graphile.github.io/src/pages/postgraphile/jwk-verification.md

 By default, if there is an error in the JWT verification process, the `express-jwt` package will send a 401 status with an HTML-formatted error message as a response.
-Instead, we want to follow the pattern of Postgraphile and return errors properly formatted in a [GraphQL-compliant](http://graphql.github.io/graphql-spec/June2018/#sec-Errors) JSON response.
+Instead, we want to follow the pattern of PostGraphile and return errors properly formatted in a [GraphQL-compliant](http://graphql.github.io/graphql-spec/June2018/#sec-Errors) JSON response.

 Let's create a basic Express middleware for handling the errors which